tdespenza/flag-svg-collection/README.md

 ## motivation

 This repository is only a container for flags in SVG format.
-It's purpose is to be used as a dependency forother projects.
+It's purpose is to be used as a dependency for other projects.

 ## credits